Up the Boers!

 Christiaan De Wet

 There’s an unavoidable cognitive dissonance to supporting the Boers against the British for an Irish anti-colonialist.
 The Boers were also colonizers who stole land and resources from the indigenous people of southern Africa; their descendants would one day commit the injustices of apartheid alongside their Anglo countrymen.
 Additionally, the Boer leader Christiaan De Wet, who figures in Bloom’s recollection (“Three cheers for De Wet!”), held the title of State President of the Orange Free State.
 The “Orange” part of the title is a reference to the same William of Orange lionized by the Orange Order and other Unionist, anti-Catholic groups in Ireland, the historic enemies of Irish nationalists.
 It’s a case of “the enemy of my enemy is my friend.”
-The Irish independence movement in the late 1890’s was beginning to build steam, and the Boer War was a cause they could throw their momentum behind as a proxy for Irish independence.
+Nevertheless, the Irish independence movement in the late 1890’s was beginning to build steam, and the Boer War was a cause they could throw their momentum behind as a proxy for their own struggle.

 Joe Chamberlain

 This is the protest that Bloom got swept up in.
 Protesters thronged around the gates of Trinity College.
 The police forced them down Dame St., away from the college.
 Police on foot charged the crowd with batons drawn, while mounted police armed with sabers eventually broke up the crowd.
 An image run in the French Le Petit Journal depicts the struggle raging on the steps of Trinity College, police and protesters locked in combat beneath the flag of Transvaal.
 Mathews wrote that a young “Sean O’Casey recount[ed] how he made use of a flagpole to unseat a policeman before retreating to a nearby pub.”
-I don’t think James Joyce claimed to attend the event or knew of O’Casey’s jousting act, but Bloom’s anecdote bears some curious similarities:
+I don’t think James Joyce claimed to attend the event or know of O’Casey’s jousting act, but Bloom’s anecdote bears some curious similarities:

 Image of the protest from Le Petit Journal